For a complete list of my blogs regarding content management in CRM, please see here.

 In the beginning I consider it is very easy to delete attachments via code, just like below.

-I have defined one method with following two importing parameters:
+I have defined one method with following two importing parameters and one returning parameter:

 After some debugging finally I find answer.
 Have you already observed the comments below?
 It is written quite clearly: if the business object exists in the database, the COMMIT WORK is not needed.

-Back to my case, since CRMSOCPOST is a new BOR type created in CRM7.0 EHP3, the function module does not recoginize it, so the code reached line 225, and
+Back to my case, since CRMSOCPOST is a new BOR type created in CRM7.0 EHP3, the function module does not recognize it, so the code reached line 225, and

 then the BO instance is regarded as non-exist in DB.
 So an explicit COMMIT WORK is always necessary to make deletion work.